 A sustainable home has a minimal impact on the environment, from the beginning of the construction to the moment it’s inhabited.
 There are numerous considerations that need to be addressed even before the construction process that all add up to the final result – your sustainable home.
 Here are some of them.

 Before you move on any further with designing your future sustainable home, you should first consider its size.
-While almost everyone dreams of having a huge home, the fact is that smaller homes are far more sustainable.
+While almost everyone dreams of having a huge home, the fact is that smaller homes are far more sustainable and smart alternatives, like shipping container homes, are getting more popular.
 Simply put, a smaller home needs far fewer materials to be built and require lower energy use once it’s complete.
 Aside from that, the fewer the materials you need for the construction – the lower the price of the entire project.

 The orientation of your home is another important factor you’ll need to decide on before you begin with the construction.
 A well-oriented home can significantly reduce the need to heat it up and cool it down.

 Those who live in a northern hemisphere can take full advantage of the sun if they position their homes properly.
 In this instance, living areas and windows oriented towards the South will bring the best results in terms of using the energy of the sun to your advantage.

 The location where you choose to build your home is also a very important key factor in determining its sustainability.
 In big developed cities, you should be looking for a piece of land in the suburbs.